Chapter 11 Bankruptcy Attorney in Howell, New Jersey

 Individuals may also seek a Chapter 11 bankruptcy if they have more debt than a Chapter 13 filing allows.
 They might also require a longer repayment period than a Chapter 13 bankruptcy can facilitate.

 Chapter 11 bankruptcy is not ordinarily an individual’s first choice for a bankruptcy filing.
 However, when appropriate used, it can provide significant relief and solutions to complex financial situations.

 The Chapter 11 Bankruptcy Process

 After filing for Chapter 11 bankruptcy, the distressed business gets immediate relief from creditors thanks to the halting of all collections actions.
 In the ensuing weeks, company leadership will need to propose plan for dealing with its outstanding debt and creditors.
 This will typically involve restructuring the business’s finances

 Chapter 11 restructuring plans can be as varied as the business entities that file them.
 Under certain circumstances, a business entity can sometimes shed itself of unsecured debt, while retaining assets and continuing operations.
 Under other circumstances, a business may propose to downsize and/or sell off certain assets, while proposing to repay necessary creditors.

 The business’s plan must be approved by the Bankruptcy Court and will be evaluated based on the following factors:

 The goal of a Chapter 11 bankruptcy is to help it weather adverse conditions and emerge in a more secure, sustainable financial position.
-Our Howell Chapter 11 bankruptcy lawyer at Fedoroff Firm, LLC can help you through each step of your filing, including working with your partners to develop a fair and equitable plan that will provide you the relief you need to succeed.
-We can also help you explore alternative uses to Chapter 11 bankruptcy, including filings for individuals and the newer Subchapter V expedited option for smaller businesses.
+The Howell Chapter 11 bankruptcy lawyer at Fedoroff Firm LLC can help you through each step of your filing, including working with your partners to develop a fair and equitable plan that will provide you the relief you need to succeed.
+The firm can also help you explore alternative uses to Chapter 11 bankruptcy, including filings for individuals and the newer Subchapter V expedited option for smaller businesses.